How to negotiate your internet bill

 If you’ve tried and failed to negotiate with your ISP, there comes a point where you have to bite the bullet and consider switching to a different provider if you truly want a better price or service.
 If you don’t have any additional options at your address, the best thing you can do is keep trying to negotiate.

-If other ISPs are available to you, explore their plans, prices and new customer offers — many ISPs provide some pretty great deals for new subscribers, like discounts, free equipment and subscriptions.
+If other ISPs are available to you, explore their plans, prices and new customer offers — many ISPs provide some pretty great deals for new subscribers, like discounts.

 Can I change my internet plan?